pulumi/docs/pulumi-hugo/themes/default/content/docs/intro/vs/_index.md

 ---
-title: Compare Pulumi to...
+title: Pulumi Compared to Alternatives
-meta_desc: This page gives an overivew of the major differences between Pulumi and
-           infrastructure as code solutions.
+meta_desc: Learn how Pulumi compares with alternative infrastructure as code solutions that may share overlapping capabilities.
 linktitle: Compare Pulumi to...
 menu:
   intro: